4 Easiest Ways to Get a Dog to Relax

 This is really the ultimate way to calm any dog down.
 Any dog that walks far enough is going to be tired, and any tired dog is going to relax and fall asleep.
-Even a mellow dog needs at least one thirty minute walk a day, and if you can walk your dog three times a day she will thank you for it.
+Even a mellow dog needs at least one 30-minute walk a day, and if you can walk your dog three times a day, she will thank you for it.

 A hyper dog with a loaded backpack, of course, will tire out that much sooner, and reward you when you arrive home.